The Best Bars in The City of London

 Which, luckily for you, is precisely where this list of the best bars in the City of London comes in.
 Behold the best liquor-laced hideouts, from Temple to Liverpool Street…

 To call Black Rock a bar would be slightly misleading.
 Because there is no bar – instead, they’ve split a 185 year old tree in half, filled it with two home-blend whiskies, and attached two convenient taps at the end.
 And while placing your mouth directly under those taps is generally frowned upon, they’re more than happy to mix the contents into cocktails or serve you a dram from their 250-strong whiskey library.
-And if that doesn’t suit, there’s another two bars upstairs as part of new hotel, The Napoleon.
+And if that doesn’t suit, there’s another more casual whisky bar above it, the Black Rock Tavern.

 City of London Distillery (C.O.L.D.)